alchemist-community/alchemist-frontend/README.md

 - Mint and Stake <> Mint Crucible, Lock LP tokens, and Stake
 - Lock <> Take unlocked LP tokens already on the crucible and lock them

+## Running on a test network

+- You can run the project locally on Rinkeby with `npm run start:rinkeby`